dojo/docs/dojox/gfx.rst

 Renderer-specific extensions
 ============================

-In 1.8, new optional modules have been introduced enabling to leverage the capabilities of the underlying rendering technology that are not exposed in the standard gfx API because of their specific nature.
+From 1.8, new optional modules have been introduced enabling to leverage the capabilities of the underlying rendering technology that are not exposed in the standard gfx API because of their specific nature.

 Canvas extension (module: dojox/gfx/canvasext)
 ----------------------------------------------